WHAT IF IT HAPPENED TODAY, WOULD YOU BE READY?

 J. It is also important to realize disasters don’t wait for you to be home, so you should always have a kit in your vehicle, one at your office at school etc. Small, lightweight and waterproof is also good.

 K. It is also important to have copies of important family documents, pictures and important items stored in an off location safe place such as a bank safe deposit box at your bank.

 L. If you use Gas Utilities, you should have an Emergency Shut off Valve tool handy.
 If you have Electric Power the main breaker in electric panel boxes should be shut off if accessible and if not dangerous to do so when a disaster hit.

 M. Strapping heavy items like wall mount Pictures and TV’s, your homes hot water heater and other heavy items is a good idea as well as securing small expensive or glass items to shelves.

 N. Check your insurance policy for flood, earthquake etc.… and update if need be.

 O. Know your child’s school, daycare and your employer’s disaster plans so you can react effectively at the time of disaster.

-P. Other handy items to have with your kit might be some basic tools, waterproof matches, cooking utensils, feminine and other personal hygiene products etc...
+P. Other handy items to have with your kit might be some basic tools and other emergency supplies, waterproof matches, cooking utensils, feminine and other personal hygiene and sanitation products etc...
 Also keeping your car full of gas and your electronics such as cell phones and others fully charged with alternative charging supplies handy are also particularly good ideas.

 2).
 Special Notes: